Economy of Vietnam: Development since 1997

 In 2017, Transparency International, a non-profit that tracks graft ranked Vietnam as 113th worst out of 176 countries and regions for perceptions of corruption.
 Several graft cases found in 2016 and 2017 led to the corruption crackdown which prosecuted many bankers, businesspeople, and government officials under charges of corruption.
 PAPI found that bribery at public district hospital services decreased from 17% in 2016 to 9% in 2017.
 Reports of land seizures went down from an average of about 9% before 2013, to less than 7% in 2017.
 The number of respondents who believed that their land was sold at a fair market value decreased from 26% in 2014 to 21% in 2017.
 Land-use graft and petty graft, such as police officers accepting bribes, are common.
 According to Ralph Jennings, Vietnam has been privatizing many of its state-owned operations to reduce corruption and increase efficiency.

 As of March 2018, Vietnam's economy continued to grow, achieving the best annual growth rate in over a decade; which has led media outlets to speculate if in the near future it could be one of the Asian tigers.

 According to DBS Bank in 2019, Vietnam's economy has the potential to grow at a pace of about 6.0%–6.5% by 2029.
 Vietnam can overpower Singapore's economy by the next decade because of its strong foreign investment inflow and productivity growth.
 However, Vietnam has surpassed Singapore just a year later.

 In the early 2020s, despite trade wars with Vietnam's major trade partners, a pandemic and the increasing trend in deglobalisation, Vietnam has still managed to become Asia's top-performing economy.
 Since 2000, Vietnam has now managed to manufacture higher-value goods with better paying jobs due to its more highly skilled workers.
 These workers now produce electronics which makes up 38% (in 2020) of Vietnam's exports (compared to 14% in 2010).
 The country had achieved an average of 6.2% in economic growth (faster than any other country in Asia after China).
 Foreign investment on the luxury hotels sector and resorts will rise to support the tourist industry.

 Data

-The following table shows the main economic indicators in 1990–2023 (with IMF staff estimations in 2021–2027).
+The following table shows the main economic indicators in 1990–2024.
 Inflation below 5% is in green.